tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-iam-lesson-4.md

 - **Example SDK Call**: How to use the AWS SDK to list IAM users, modify resources, and handle responses within your application.
 - **Integration Techniques**: Best practices for integrating the AWS SDK into your development projects, ensuring robust and scalable applications.

-This lesson equips you with the knowledge to utilize the AWS CLI and SDK effectively, fundamental for automating AWS service management and crucial for roles involving AWS operations and development.
+This lesson equips you with the knowledge to utilize the AWS CLI and SDK effectively, fundamental for automating AWS service management and important for roles involving AWS operations and development.

 ---